 The Bayon School offers free, quality primary education that takes into account the social difficulties of the students.
-Afterwards, a follow-up and support of these students in secondary school and up to university for some of them are set up with the will to take the children we help to the maximum of their capacities.
+After primary school, a follow-up and support programme has been set up so that the children may continue their education through secondary school, even through to university for some of them, with the will to take those children we help to the maximum of their capacities.

 Of the school teachers had only a secondary school diploma or less in 2013.

 Following its destruction by the Khmer Rouge with the extermination of educated people, and despite reconstruction efforts from the 1980s onwards, Cambodia’s education system has now fallen seriously behind.

 Average primary school dropout rate in 2017 in Cambodia.

 Despite satisfactory coverage (nearly 95%), many students drop out of elementary school.

 Completion rate in lower secondary education (junior high school equivalent) in Cambodia in 2017.

 Of Cambodian children between 5 and 14 years old were working in 2015.
 Indeed, many families do not appreciate the benefits of educating their children and prefer to rely on the short-term solution of the income brought by their work.
 This problem is even more important in an area such as the Angkor temples, where the attraction of tourism has favored the development of economic activities that do not require any qualifications and that children can carry out with or in place of their parents.